-In considering the agenda, it was noted that the meeting during 7-9 September 1997 would be devoted to considerations of shrimp in Div.
+In considering the agenda, it was noted that the meeting during 7-9 September 1997 will be devoted to considerations of shrimp in Div.
 3M.
 STACFIS would then carry out the assessment and the Council would develop and adopt the advice and recommendations before adjourning for the Special Session of 10-12 September 1997 at the Marine Institute.
 Subject to availability of time, aspects of the Precautionary Approach with respect to shrimp in Div.
 3M would also be undertaken.
 The Council noted all other agenda items would be undertaken during the 15-19 September 1997 sessions.
-The agenda was accordingly adopted (see Agenda II, Part D, this volume).
+The agenda was accordingly adopted.